 dinosaur attractions

 Field Station: Dinosaurs

-Leonia, NJ
+Leonia, N.J.

 Located on the sprawling grounds of Overpeck County Park a short drive from Manhattan, Field Station has attractions starring dinosaurs for kids of all ages.
-Paleontologists have worked to make the park experience as authentic as possible, with scenic trails featuring over 30 realistic animatronic dinos.
+Paleontologists have worked to make the park experience as authentic as possible, with scenic trails featuring more than 30 realistic animatronic dinos.
 Live shows, games and activities like the T.rex “live feeding” make this a memorable and educational day trip for the whole family.
 Check website for seasonal schedule.

 Carnegie Museum of Natural History

-Pittsburgh, PA
+Pittsburgh, Pa.

 Andrew Carnegie’s interest in dinosaurs and evolution fueled paleontology expeditions in the late 1800s that led to the discovery of many dinosaur types in North America, beginning the fossil collection that can be seen in the “Dinosaurs in their Time” exhibition at the Carnegie Museum of Natural History.
 Home to dozens of original fossils from the Mesozoic Era, most of the skeletons are real, not replicas.
-Remarkably, over 75% of the objects on display are “type” specimens – meaning that they are the original specimen on which individual species are based – including the T.rex!
+Remarkably, more than 75% of the objects on display are “type” specimens – meaning that they are the original specimen on which individual species are based – including the T.rex!

 Yale Peabody Museum of Natural History

-New Haven, CT
+New Haven, Conn.

+After being closed four years for renovations, the Yale Peabody Museum of Natural History reopened in March with new classrooms and collection areas, improved accessibility and 50% more gallery space.
 Outside the museum, the life-sized bronze Torosaurus statue invites visitors to explore the Great Hall of Dinosaurs inside.
 Its collection includes Stegosaurus and Triceratops fossils and the type specimen of Brontosaurus.
 You’ll also get to see Rudolf Zallinger’s famous mural “The Age of Reptiles” – the world’s largest dinosaur mural.

+dinosaur attractions